Credit/Debit cards fraud – A solution? – How to protect yourself

 5. Use RFID-blocking wallet which can help protect you against identity theft and fraud that might arise from electronic pickpocketing.

-6. VPNs are used widely in UAE.
-Avoid using “Free” VPN apps on your phone.
+6. Avoid using “Free” VPN apps on your phone.
 Do not try to login to your banking app while those “free” VPNs are running and connected.
 If you need a VPN then get a paid service where you can be sure some level of security is there.
+If VPN is a must for you then I would suggest to consider either PureVPN or Hotspot Shield.
+Still would advise against login to online banking while using those VPNs or any other VPNs.

-Make sure to use original software and Operating System on your devices.
-Make sure you invest in your device’s security.
-I would suggest you buy Norton 360 for both computers and tablets/phones.
+10. Make sure you invest in your devices security.
+I would suggest you buy Norton 360 or a similar application for both computers and tablets/phones.
 There is a Norton 360 10-device license for 70$ annually (60$ for the 1st year).
 Though this may sound expensive to some, I can assure you it is worth every benny if configured properly on all your devices.

-Use common sense and do not open/respond any messages or open any links that you receive on SMSs even if you are actually expecting a “package”.
-If you are expecting something, then get the carrier phone number from their website and call them personally.
-Configure WhatsApp not to download any media automatically to your phone.
+11. Use common sense.
+Do not open/respond any messages or open any links that you receive on SMSs even if you are actually expecting a “package”.
+If you are expecting something, then get the carrier phone number from their official website and call them personally.

 Credit/Debit cards fraud – The Nightmare – How does it happen